 iPhone users are facing the issue of appearance of a light gray crescent moon next to their contact’s name in text messages.
 They are unaware of the gray crescent moon’s meaning and they don’t know how it appeared next to a contact.
+If you need help understanding this feature, you can read an article on Easyessay for further guidance.
 Here is the meaning of light gray crescent moon next to someone’s name in text in iOS.

 Gray or Blue Crescent Moon

 The crescent moon next to someone’s name in text can be gray or blue.
 It is blue when there is a new, unread message.
 After you have read the message, the moon turns gray which means the text has been read or opened.

 Do Not Disturb or Hide Alerts in Messages